Current Staff Openings

 High School Students

-The Bear Lab periodically mentors local high school students as they participate in one of MIT's existing programs including BEEAM, SEED, MOSTEC, and MITES.
-While some of these programs are instructional and do not provide hands on research experience, if you are present at MIT and would like to visit the Bear Lab and meet our researchers please contact Senior Research Scientist, Dr. Arnold Heynen.
-We particularly encourage applicants to the BEEAM program to consider the Bear Lab as we would be thrilled to have you join our research team.
+The Bear Lab periodically mentors local high school students as they participate in one of MIT's existing programs, including BEEAM and the MITES programs (which include the former SEED Academy and MOSTEC).
+While some of these programs are instructional and do not provide hands on research experience, if you are present at MIT and would like to visit the Bear Lab and meet our researchers, please contact Senior Research Scientist Dr. Arnold Heynen.
+We particularly encourage applicants to the BEEAM program to consider connecting with the Bear Lab research team.